JimKnopfIoT/DPS3005-Bosch-PBA_battery_case/README.md

 #### 3D Case
 The enclosure consists of 2 parts which are screwed together.
+The Micro-USB adapter board is located on the backside and fits into a frame.

 Requirements:
 * 3D printer
 * Filament of your choice
-* 4 x 3 mm screws with nut.
+* 4 x 3 mm screws with nut
+* red and black banana jacks (I used 63A Hirschmann banana jacks)

 #### 3D view
 <p align="center">